PowerBiDevCamp/TOM_CreateFabricDataset/CodeWalkthrough.md

 The project references the following assembly which provides the API for the Tabular Object Model.
 - `Microsoft.AnalysisServices.NetCore.retail.amd64`

-Let's start by reviewing the code used to create a new dataset named **CreateDatabase**.
+Let's start by reviewing the code used to create a new Power BI dataset named **CreateDatabase**.
+Note that you must use a **CompatibilityLevel** of **1604** or higher to create DirectLake-mode tables.

 ``` csharp
 public static Database CreateDatabase(string DatabaseName) {